michaelcourcy/elasticsearch-kasten/readme.md

 In the backup action we execute two kubeTask.
 A kubeTask is a pod you spin up for executing a specific action.
 One the action is finished the pod is removed.

-The first kubetask is in the kasten-io namespace hence executiong with the k10-k10 sa namespace to have ability to execute actions on all elasticsearch member through a kubeExec action.
+The first kubetask is in the kasten-io namespace hence executiong with the k10-k10 sa to have ability to execute actions on all elasticsearch member through a kubeExec action.

 In this kubetask we register the s3 credentials
 ```